 If you fulfill the above-mentioned eligibility criteria under the Federal Skilled Worker Program, you must first make an Expression of Interest (EOI) for immigrating to Canada and create an online profile for it.
-You must provide information about your age, work experience, skills, language ability, education, qualifications and other personal information as required.
+You must provide information about your age, work experience, skills, language ability, education, qualifications, and other personal information as required.
 Once your qualification is confirmed by Immigration Refugees and Citizenship Canada (IRCC), you are placed in a pool of candidates and are ranked according to the Comprehensive Ranking System.

 2. Improve Your Ranking Under the Comprehensive Ranking System

 Candidates who are ranked highest are issued an invitation to apply for Canadian permanent residency when the Government of Canada conducts regular draws from the pool.
 Therefore, it is best for you as a candidate to improve your score so that you are ranked higher, and your chances of receiving an invitation to apply increases.

 3. Invitation to Apply (ITA)